JDanAvila/Analysis-and-design-of-algorithms/README.md

 # Juan Daniel Ávila Caicedo

 ## About Me
-- I'm a student of Systems Engineering at the University of San Buenaventura and course the 5th semester.
+- I'm student of Systems Engineering at the University of San Buenaventura and course the 5th semester.

 ![N|Solid](https://media.giphy.com/media/QX6ruFElzFdeIfblrg/giphy.gif)